SESYNC-ci/model-lang-lesson/docs/_slides/lm.md

 ~~~
 {:.output}

-The difference between 1 and 24 degrees of freedom between the last two models---with one predictor each---arises from the discreteness of `species_id`.
+The difference between 1 and 24 degrees of freedom between the last two models---with one fixed effect each---arises from the discreteness of `species_id`.